victorporof/Tilt/README.md

 #### [Additional info](http://www.google-melange.com/gsoc/proposal/review/google/gsoc2011/victorporof/1#)

 ### How to build
 Building is done using the [build script](https://github.com/victorporof/Tilt/blob/master/src/build).
 There are two parts of the project which can be compiled: the engine and the extension itself.
-To build everything and also minify the sources, run the `./build` command from a terminal:
+To build everything and also minify the sources, run this `./build` command from a terminal:

     ./build all minify